t0bes1/bootx/README.md

 + ### Response page

     - Response page appears after submitting the contact form.
-    - It contains the thank you message and the promise to get in touch with the applicant within 24 hours.
+    - It contains a confrimation message.
-    - It will automatically direct the user to the main page in 10 seconds.
+    - It will automatically direct the user to the main page in 5 seconds.

 ---
 ## Technologies Used